CPR Ratio for Adults, Children, and Infants

 The CPR Ratio refers to the specific sequence of chest compressions and rescue breaths administered during cardiopulmonary resuscitation.
 It guides responders on the number of chest compressions to perform and how many rescue breaths to give to an individual experiencing cardiac arrest or a sudden cessation of breathing.

 During CPR, the primary goal is to keep the blood flowing and maintain oxygen circulation to vital organs, especially the brain.
 The CPR Ratio plays a critical role in achieving this objective.
-If the CPR Ratio is not used correctly, it can lead to inadequate blood flow and insufficient oxygen supply to the brain, which can have severe consequences for the person in distress.
+If the CPR Ratio is not used correctly, it leads to inadequate blood flow and insufficient oxygen supply to the brain, which can have severe consequences for the person in distress.

 Why is the CPR ratio important in performing effective CPR?